 The Digitize It Yourself (D.I.Y.)
-Lab is a place where you can transfer and store your analog memorabilia, such as photos, slides, audio and video cassettes, into a digital format for safekeeping.
+Lab offers 1-on-1 appointments with a trained volunteer.
+The Lab is a place where you can transfer and store your analog memorabilia, such as photos, slides, audio and video cassettes, into a digital format for safekeeping and better sharing.

 - Documents up to 8.5″ x 11″

 - Negatives/Film ( 35mm, 4” x 5”, medium and 8” x 10”)